bloomreach/config-management/README.md

   * Prerequisites: Java 8, sbt, redis
   * Installation:
     1. Do a git clone of this project
-    2. cd config-management-core
-    3. sbt clean test:compile publish (builds your project and creates the jar)
+    2. sbt clean test:compile publish (builds your project and creates the jar)
     4. sbt eclipse (If you want to import the project to eclipse)

 ## How to use